sshyran/owntracks-gw/Code_Analysis_and OwnTracks_Enhancements.md

 Just removed the global references
 TODO understand what it does, why there are 4 instances?

-* FlashFile.java
-Changed to singleton class, simple access from everywhere TODO might be redundant, use Settings.java instead

 * GlobCost.java - global Co(n)stants
 Just the program version and debug indicators